Joav BarEl: Biography

+Art career

-BarEl's early artistic practice was influenced by European abstract art.
-His range of works was broad and eclectic, encompassing expressionist oil paintings, a series of paintings and drawings on paper inspired by Franz Kafka’s stories (1958–1960), abstract stone and plaster reliefs, and zen-inspired ink drawings.
+BarEl's early art was influenced by European abstract art.
+His work was eclectic: expressionist oil paintings, a series of paintings and drawings on paper inspired by Franz Kafka’s stories (1958–1960), abstract stone and plaster reliefs, and zen-inspired ink drawings.

-Later in his career, between 1967 and 1970, BarEl produced acrylic paintings, collages, and photographic transfer works influenced by American pop art, using magazine photographs and advertisements as his source.
-In those paintings, BarEl used industrial spray paint and bright complementary colors.
-His painting Kennedy Assassination, 1968, was first shown at the "Political" exhibition organized by the 10+ Group in Tel Aviv and received critical responses due to its overtly political nature.
+In 1967- 1970, BarEl produced acrylic paintings, collages, and photographic transfer works influenced by American pop art, using magazine photographs and advertisements as his source.
+He used industrial spray paint and bright complementary colors.
+His painting Kennedy Assassination, 1968, was first shown at the "Political" exhibition organized by the 10+ Group in Tel Aviv and was criticized for its overtly political nature.
 It was later shown at the Israeli gallery Tempo Rubato (2014) and was included in the Tate Modern exhibition "The World Goes Pop" in 2015–2016.

 BarEl was also one of the first practitioners of conceptual art in Israel.
-Starting in 1969, he produced conceptual sculptural works and kept a “Book of Ideas”—a notebook in which he wrote suggestions for different artworks he invited fellow artists to execute; he also realized some of those ideas himself.
+Starting in 1969, he produced conceptual sculptural works and kept a “Book of Ideas”—a notebook in which he wrote suggestions for different projects he invited fellow artists to execute or work on himself.

-Writing and teaching

-Alongside his own artistic endeavors, BarEl was active as an art critic and lecturer and had a profound impact on future generations of Israeli artists.

-In 1959, BarEl began publishing articles and reviews in Israel's most important platforms.
+BarEl was also active as an art critic and lecturer.
+In 1959, he began publishing articles and reviews in influential forums.
 He was the art critic for the daily newspapers Yedioth Ahronoth (1959–61) and Ha’aretz (1959–69) and for the radio stations Kol Israel (1964–69) and the IDF Radio (1967–71).
-Between 1965 and 1971, he was the editor of the art section in “Achshav” (“Now”) Magazine.
+Between 1965 and 1971, he was editor of the art section in “Achshav” (“Now”) Magazine.